hermannpencole/nifi-config/README.md

 # TODO

-add version management that undeploy the old version automatically (maybe in 1.2.X with component version http://bryanbende.com/development/2017/05/10/apache-nifi-1-2-0-component-versioning)
+add version management that undeploy the old version automatically (with a version # in comment?)

 All idea are welcome.